CJ42/All-About-Solidity/README.md

 **All About Solidity** is an article serie that covers most of the core feature, syntax and semantics of Solidity, the smart contract programming language for Ethereum or any EVM based blockchains.

-You will find code snippets and analogies that will help you understand and improve your Solidity programming skills.
+You will find code snippets and analogies to help you understand and improve your Solidity programming skills.

 **Enjoy the reading!**